 The area served by Buckinghamshire Fire & Rescue Service forms part of the South East region and is shown in red.

-Buckinghamshire Fire & Rescue Service serves a population of more than 750,000 in the South East of England.
+Buckinghamshire Fire & Rescue Service serves a population of about 785,000 in the South East of England.
 The area stretches from the outskirts of London to the South Midlands.
 It comprises the four districts of Buckinghamshire – Aylesbury Vale, Chiltern, South Bucks and Wycombe – and Milton Keynes.

 The area served by Buckinghamshire Fire & Rescue Service includes stretches of the M1, M4, M25 and M40 motorways, a section of the West Coast Main Line, several miles of the River Thames, part of the Silverstone motor racing circuit and Chequers, the Prime Minister's country residence.
 Heathrow and Luton airports lie just outside the area.